-You can configure a Referer whitelist for a bucket to prevent extra fees caused by unauthorized access to the bucket.
+You can configure a Referer whitelist for a bucket to prevent unauthorized access and avoid additional charges for unauthorized access.

-The hotlink protection function allows you to configure a Referer whitelist for a bucket.
+The hotlink protection feature allows you to configure a Referer whitelist for a bucket.
 This way, only requests from the domain names that are included in the Referer whitelist can access the data in the bucket.
-OSS supports configuring Referer whitelists based on the Referer header field in HTTP or HTTPS requests.
+OSS allows you to configure Referer whitelists based on the Referer header field in HTTP and HTTPS requests.

-The hotlink protection function verifies only access to objects through signed URLs and anonymous requests.
+The hotlink protection feature is used to verify access to objects only by using signed URLs and anonymous requests.
 Requests that include the Authorization field in the header are not verified.

 - Log on to the OSS console.